astral-sh/ruff/crates/ruff_server/CONTRIBUTING.md

 ### Testing

-Most editors with LSP support (VS Code is a notable exception) will let you provide a server command for that language server.
-Ruff's server command is `<ruff binary> server --preview`, which will begin running a language server that listens to messages on `stdin` and responds on `stdout`.
+Most editors with LSP support (VS Code is a notable exception) can work with a language server by providing a server command in their respective configurations.
+Guides for configuring specific editors to use Ruff will be available soon.

-Unless you've already installed your local `ruff` build in your `PATH` (in which case you can just use `ruff server --preview` as the server command) the server command should be the path to your locally-built ruff executable (usually `<path to your ruff source>/target/debug/ruff`) along with the arguments `server` and `--preview`.
+If you want to test any changes you've made to `ruff server`, you can simply modify the editor configuration to use your debug binary.
+Unless you've already installed this debug build in your `PATH` (in which case you can just keep using `ruff server --preview` as the server command) the server command should be the path to your locally-built ruff executable (usually `<path to your ruff source>/target/debug/ruff`) along with the arguments `server` and `--preview`.
 Make sure to (re)build the server with `cargo build -p ruff`!

 #### Testing In VS Code